 Centered on student success, our shared vision is to expand high-quality educational opportunities for students, position institutions for growth, and meet regional economic and workforce needs across Pennsylvania.
 At a time when universities across the country, including our own, are financially challenged, integration would creatively ensure that its institutions are open, vibrant, and equipped to support our students toward building a successful future.

 Yes.
 The name Bloomsburg will remain.
 Our logo, beloved Husky mascot, and traditions will remain.

 The State System's mission is to provide affordable, high-quality public higher education across the Commonwealth, and this approach is designed to bolster that mission.

 To succeed individually, we must succeed in common.
 500+ students, faculty, staff, trustees, and community leaders have been participating in the Northeast Integration planning since September 2020.
-Following the April Board of Governor’s Meeting, there will be a 60-day public comment period.

-The goals and priority considerations for integration are available on the State System Integrations webpage.
+The integration plans are available on the State System Integrations webpage.

 The State System is at the beginning of what will be a lengthy review, consultation, and planning process, with an estimated time of over a year to implement the integration plans.
 It would be inappropriate to speculate on the potential employment impacts of the multi-university integration, but the State System remains committed to an open, transparent, and consultative process from start to finish.

 At its summer meeting, the Board of Governors unanimously voted to move the integration forward.
 Following a year of implementation planning to operationalize the integration strategies, the integrated entity will come together beginning in July of 2022.